Applied Blockchain Inc. (APLD) can excel with these strategies

-A share of Applied Blockchain Inc. (NASDAQ:APLD) closed at $2.03 per share on Friday, down from $2.18 day before.
-While Applied Blockchain Inc. has underperformed by -6.88%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, APLD fell by -75.48%, with highs and lows ranging from $34.20 to $0.85, whereas the simple moving average fell by -83.75% in the last 200 days.
+A share of Applied Blockchain Inc. (NASDAQ:APLD) closed at $2.18 per share on Friday, up from $2.15 day before.
+While Applied Blockchain Inc. has overperformed by 1.40%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, APLD fell by -77.57%, with highs and lows ranging from $34.20 to $0.85, whereas the simple moving average fell by -81.72% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now